-16. Related parties
+15. Related parties

-NSML took over as Managing Agent of Syndicate 2357 from Asta Managing Agency Limited in October 2019.
-The total fees charged for provision of services and support to Syndicate 2357 in 2020 were managing agent fees of \$7.5m (2019: \$4.5m) and service charges of \$0m (2019: \$1.9m).
+NSML is the Managing Agent of Syndicate 2357 since October 2019.
+The total fees charged for provision of services and support to Syndicate 2357 in 2021 were managing agent fees of \$9.8m (2020: \$7.5m).

 The immediate parent undertaking of Nephila Syndicate Management Limited is Nephila Syndicate Management Holdings Ltd, a company incorporated and registered in the United Kingdom.
 The ultimate parent and controlling party is Markel Corporation, a company incorporated and registered in the United States of America.
 Group financial statements for Markel Corporation are available from 4521 Highwoods Parkway, Glen Allen, Virginia 23060-6148, USA.